Journeyman Hair Stylist Linda Flowers

 How did you get your start in the industry?

 Flowers: I was really lucky.
 The first movie I worked on was nonunion in the middle of nowhere.
 I went to visit a friend on set and he needed assistance so I jumped in and helped.
 I think success is a combination of timing, luck and skill.
 I met an actor on that job who requested me for several years on other projects.
 I worked in salons behind the chair for 16 years before getting into film work.
 The fact that I could do hair was a real plus.
+The one thing I enjoyed about working in a salon was getting to meet new people and also seeing familiar faces too.
+I always enjoyed keeping myself motivated, especially when we have customers who do not co-operate as you want.
+As I know that the customers are our priority, doing some research into companies such as Salesforce for motivational tips and watching YouTube videos on how I can improve my customer service skills was definitely a step worth taking.

 Amazing … I had an actress once say, “Your work gets you work.”